-On March 8-19, 2023, we have the exciting opportunity to trace the footsteps of the Protestant Reformation in Switzerland, Germany and Czech Republic to see where Jan Hus, Martin Luther, John Calvin and others changed the course of history by standing up to the Catholic Church and the powers of that day.
-In so doing, they inspired many others to search the Scriptures for answers.
+Trace the footsteps of the Protestant Reformation in Switzerland, Germany and Czech Republic to see where Jan Hus, Martin Luther, John Calvin and others changed the course of history.
+Fill out the form below to indicate you would like to receive further details about this amazing opportunity.

 In recent years there has been an upsurge in discussion about race, racism, oppression, and justice.
 Words such as diversity, inclusion, and equity dominate every arena of society.
 We are told that racism is systemic.
 White people are chided for their privilege.
 The founding of America and the basic tenants of Western society are deemed inherently racist.
 Police brutality and the killing people of color constitute irrefutable evidence of the racist systems of justice at work in our society.
 White people are called to repent from the sin of slavery committed by white people of previous generations and for the inherited privilege which was gained through such injustice.
 It is said that a Gospel which does not include the social liberation of people from oppression is a deficient Gospel.
 Black Lives Matter has become the rallying cry of all who truly care about “injustice.”
 We are told that lived experience of oppression is the only real way for a person to understand and identify oppression.
 And the only way forward for us as a society and as a church is to reorganize ourselves around the basic tenants of Critical Race Theory and to pursue equal social outcomes for all people.
 The movement which supports and encompasses these sentiments is known as the “Woke” movement.